amasky/ram/README.md

 (still searching for the hyper-parameters to get the best accuracy in the paper...)

 ## Dependencies
-Python(2 or 3), Chainer, scikit-learn, tqdm
+Python(2 or 3), Chainer, scikit-learn, PIL, tqdm

 ## Usage